 Pros And Cons Of Blue Calcite Crystal

 Crystal lovers often seek out blue calcite, as it is known for its ability to soothe and calm.
-If you’re considering adding a blue calcite crystal to your collection, it’s important to weigh the importance and drawback to see if it’s the right fit for you.
+However, if you’re considering adding a blue calcite crystal to your collection, it’s important to weigh the importance and drawback to see if it’s the right fit for you.

 On the plus side, blue calcite is known for its healing properties.
-It can help to realize anxiety and stress and is said to be helpful for those who suffer from insomnia.
+It can help to realize anxiety and stress and is said to be helpful for those with insomnia.
 Blue calcite is also associated with communication, so it can be helpful for those who find it difficult to express themselves.

 There are a few important cons to keep in mind as well.
 Blue calcite is a soft crystal that is vulnerable to chipping and breakage.
 It’s also essential to regularly cleanse and charge your blue calcite, as it can absorb negative energy.